-The online graduate certificate of achievement in weather forecasting and climate analytics is a five-course, 13-credit program.
+The online graduate certificate in weather and climate analytics is a five-course, 13-credit program.
 To earn this certificate, you must successfully complete the five prescribed meteorology courses.

 Course List — Graduate Certificate in Weather and Climate Analytics